holoviz/lumen/docs/how_to/chain_python.md

 :::

 ## Overview
+See the Background page on [Pipeline Branching](../background/pipeline_branching.md).

-The primary tool to create a branch of a Lumen pipeline is to use the `pipeline.chain` method.
-By chaining the `Pipeline` we can apply new processing steps while retaining the shared computations up to that point.
-For instance, you may want to display a table of filtered data alongside a view of aggregated data.
+As we will see below, the primary tool to create a branch of a Lumen pipeline in Python is to use the `pipeline.chain` method.

 ## Initiating the pipeline
 Let's start by creating a pipeline up to a branching point.
-See the [Build a dashboard in Python](ht_pipeline_python) how-to guide for a walk-through of these initial steps.
+See the How to guide - [Build a dashboard in Python](ht_pipeline_python) - for a walk-through of these initial steps.

 ```python
 from lumen.pipeline import Pipeline